Command & Conquer

 The first Command & Conquer (later subtitled “Tiberian Dawn”) begins the series’ alternate universe featuring two key parts of an overall story.
 The first is the emergence of Tiberium, a poisonous, extraterrestrial crystal that is spreading across the Earth like a virus.
 It’s also a valuable power source, putting new and previously unimaginable wealth in the hands of enterprising and science-savvy terrorists.

-The game follows the exploits of the Global Defense Initiative as they battle politically and militarily with the Brotherhood of NOD; a tiberium-funded and extremely plot-convenient coalition of every terrorist organization in the world (they’re not just the bad guy, they’re every bad guy!).
+The second follows the exploits of the Global Defense Initiative as they battle politically and militarily with the Brotherhood of NOD; a tiberium-funded and extremely plot-convenient coalition of every terrorist organization in the world (they’re not just the bad guy, they’re every bad guy!).
 The two factions grapple for the hearts and minds of the citizens of their territories, which you will watch as media breaks between missions.
 You, however, will be solely concerned with picking which faction you wish to command and guiding them to… errm… conquer.

 No matter what side you choose, the basic challenges will be the same.
 Battles are all fought on medium-sized maps with accelerated build times and (generally) only the units you’re able to produce and deploy yourself.
 Your army is funded by mining fixed tiberium deposits placed on the map.
 On the other side of the map, your enemy is doing the same.
 You can easily invite defeat by overextending yourself, or by sucking up all the tiberium near your base and being forced to send your unarmed harvesters out into unsecured territory.